igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/getallpairs/GetAllPairs.md

 [Puzzle files](.)

-Write a function, which accepts a positive Int `n` and return list containing pairs with all combinations of numbers from 0 to `n`.
+Implement a function, which accepts a positive Int `n` and return list containing pairs with all combinations of numbers from 0 to `n`.

 ## Examples